Oobi: Dasdasi

 Oobi: Dasdasi (دس دسی صداش می آد; English translation: Dasdasi: Clapping Hands) is an Iranian children's television series created for channel IRIB TV2.
-It is an adaptation of the American series Oobi.
+It is an adaptation of the American television series Oobi.
 It was produced by Negar Estakhr and directed by Amir Soltan Ahmadi, two puppeteers who also starred on the program.
 The show featured performers Bahador Maleki, Banafsheh Samadi, and Isa Yousefipour.

 In an interview with the newspaper Jaam-e Jam, Estakhr said that the idea for the show came about after watching Oobi in English.
 She wanted to make a tailored version for an Iranian audience, so some of its characters and locations highlight elements of Iranian culture.
 The series follows a family of characters represented by bare-hand puppets.
 The stories have a heavy emphasis on comedy and typically follow the children of the family as they discover something new.

 A total of 78 eight-minute episodes were made for the first season.
 They aired from 22 September to 20 December 2012, with six new segments premiering every week for three months.
 A second season was confirmed in a 2012 interview with the creators, but it did not play in Iran.
 In July 2013, the series was sold to international markets in Southeast Asia and Japan, becoming one of IRIB's first children's shows to air outside of Iran.